 Chamber music thrives and we were proud to be awarded the Pro Corda Special Award for Schools in recognition of our ‘outstanding contribution’ to chamber music playing.

 Formal and informal performance opportunities are organised each week and it is not uncommon for there to be more than 50 of these each term.

 Singing is fundamental to our educational philosophy and opportunities are offered to all students.
 Every boy sings in a class choir in his first year and large numbers opt to sing in one of the many choirs which meet each week.
 The choir’s professional schedule includes operas at home and abroad, tours throughout the world and recordings for major film soundtracks.

-The Trinity Boys Choir is the only school choir to be invited to sing regularly in the BBC Proms Festival – the world’s biggest music festival – and it appears regularly at The Royal Opera House, in the Glyndebourne Festival, and with the major London orchestras.
-All boys are encouraged to sing and many boys with no previous singing experience find themselves performing on professional stages within their first year.
+The Trinity Boys’ Choir is the only school choir to be invited to sing regularly in the BBC Proms Festival – the world’s biggest music festival.
+It appears regularly in the BBC Proms Festival, at The Royal Opera House, in the Glyndebourne Festival, and with the major London orchestras.
+Many boys with no previous singing experience find themselves performing on professional stages within their first year.

 Sixth Form girls enjoy a similarly broad range of opportunities and often collaborate with the Boys’ Choir on studio recordings.